BharathL2/Startup-Data-India-Analysis/README.md

 ├── startup_funding.csv     # CSV file containing startup funding data
 └── functions.py            # functions for plotting
 ```
+## Key Features

+* **Interactive Dashboard:** Built with Streamlit for a user-friendly and responsive experience.
+* **Dynamic Visualizations:** Utilizes Altair and Plotly to create engaging charts, maps, and treemaps for exploring funding distribution, sector trends, and more.
+* **Geospatial Analysis:** Leverages Geopy to geocode startup locations, enabling insights into geographical funding patterns.
+* **Comprehensive Data Views:** Dedicated sections for analyzing startups by cities, investors, specific startup features, and industry verticals.
+* **Responsive Filters:** Implement interactive filters and real-time updates for enhanced user engagement and granular data exploration.
 ## Tools and Technologies Used

 - **Python**: Primary programming language used.